Mountain Home Theatre

 The New York Times picked up the fire as news in a small article on December 10.
 It later became somewhat famous when well-known celebrities, including Jane Fonda and Arthur Miller, wrote a letter to the New York Review of Books asking for donation to establish a new center.
 Oddly enough, after the initial turmoil died down no references to the cause of the fire could be found in later Idaho news reports.

-The Film Daily Yearbook of 1940 listed the theater as having 300 seats so it may have been the Weaver Theatre listed in FDY of 1928, also with 300 seats.
+Opened prior to 1919, the Film Daily Yearbook of 1928 listed the Weaver Theatre as having 300 seats.
+By 1940 it was known as the Mountain Home Theatre.
 The gutted buildings were later rebuilt.
-The former theater is the brown-colored building across the street from Railroad Park, where the train depot stood at the time of the fire.
+The former theatre is the brown-colored building across the street from Railroad Park, where the train depot stood at the time of the fire.